awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-looping-constructs.md

-# Use looping constructs in AWSTOE<a name="image-builder-looping-constructs"></a>
+# Use looping constructs in AWS TOE<a name="image-builder-looping-constructs"></a>

-This section provides information to help you create looping constructs in the AWSTOE\.
+This section provides information to help you create looping constructs in the AWS TOE\.
 Looping constructs define a repeated sequence of instructions\.
-You can use the following types of looping constructs in AWSTOE:
+You can use the following types of looping constructs in AWS TOE:
 + `for` constructs – Iterate over a bounded sequence of integers\.
 + `forEach` constructs
   + `forEach` loop with input list – Iterates over a finite collection of strings\.